iBlockAPI/API-Docs/source/bitcoin.rst

 validateAddress
 ```````````
-Return information about the given bitcoin address
+Return information about the given bitcoin address.

 Definition::